-Finally, we show that memory encryption and authentication using MEAS adds protection against the very powerful DPA attacks, and still features the same memory overhead as state-of-the-art schemes which completely lack side-channel protection.
-For example, instantiating 4-ary, first-order DPA secure MEAS for standard disk architectures results in a very low memory overhead of 7.3%.
+Finally, we implement both MEAS instances on the Xilinx XC7Z020 System on Chip (SoC) Field Programmable Gate Array (FPGA) to practically evaluate the performance of RAM encryption and authentication with MEAS1.
+We show that MEAS provides protection against the very powerful DPA attacks, and still features the same performance and memory overhead as state-of-the-art memory authentication schemes which completely lack side-channel protection.
+In particular, we show that a 4-ary, first-order DPA secure instance of MEAS-v2 is a highly suitable choice for encrypting and authenticating RAM in practice.
 Contrary to that, protecting cryptographic implementations against DPA to make use of state-of-the-art schemes would result in massive overheads making memory encryption and authentication infeasible.

 Outline.
 This work is organized as follows.
 In Section 2, we first state our threat model and requirements, and we then discuss the state of the art on memory encryption and authentication.
 The state of the art on side-channel attacks and countermeasures is content of Section 3.
 We analyze the re-keying countermeasure in terms of memory encryption in Section 4 and use the results to present our first-order DPA secure MEAS in Section 5.
 Section 6 then presents data masking to achieve higher-order DPA security in MEAS.
-An evaluation of MEAS is done in Section 7 and we finally conclude in Section 8.
+We give two lightweight instances of MEAS suitable for RAM in Section 7 and detail their implementation in Section 8.
+An evaluation of MEAS is done in Section 9 and we finally conclude in Section 10.